CatLabInteractive/quizwitz-docs/docs/advanced/011-emerald-theme.md

 * mainColor
 * accentColor
 * timerBackgroundColor
+* headerTextColor
+* optionTextColor
+* optionColors (4 colors comma-seperated)
+* optionBorderColors (4 colors comma-seperated)

+Additionally, you can set a default font:
+* defaultFont
+* headerFont

+These fonts must be URLs to publicly available font files.

 Each of these modifiers can contain a single color in html hex format (ff0000), or a linear gradient by providing multiple colors divided by a minus symbol (-, for example ff1b6b-45caff).
 (Note that the # symbol should not be added)